flowgrammer/riffle/readme.md

   });
 ```

 To see the outputs of the stream, register a callback to the onOutput method.
 To invoke the stream, use the invoke method.
-Notice that the stream is fully chainable.
 Both onOutput and invoke are optional, and can be called any number of times.

 ```javascript
 var s1 = stream(function (outputFn, inData) {